Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Construction of the KP wave function at the double points of the spectral curve

 For any $[A]\in \S$, $({\mathcal N}, \mathcal O)$ is a directed network of graph $\mathcal G$ representing such point.
-Using the weight gauge freedom and Lemma \ref{lem:weight_gauge}, in the following we assume that edges at boundary vertices carry unit weights. $E_e$ is the system of edge vectors constructed in Section \ref{sec:vectors} on $({\mathcal N}, \mathcal O, \mathfrak l)$ with boundary conditions $E_j$ at the boundary vertices and we assume from now on that all edge vectors are not zero.
-We recall that, if an edge vector is zero in one orientation then it is zero in any other orientation of $\mathcal N$ and that zero vectors can't appear in PBDTP networks possessing an acyclic orientation (see \cite{AG4} and Remark \ref{rem:zero_vectors}).
+Using the weight gauge freedom, in the following we assume that edges at boundary vertices carry unit weights. $z_{b_e}$ is the system of half-edge vectors constructed in Theorem~\ref{thm:lam_rel} on $({\mathcal N}, \mathcal O, \mathfrak l)$ with boundary conditions $E_j$ at the boundary vertices and we assume from now on that all half-edge vectors are not zero.
+We recall that, if an half-edge vector is zero in one orientation then it is zero in any other orientation of $\mathcal N$ and that zero vectors can't appear in plabic networks possessing an acyclic orientation (see \cite{AG4} and Remark \ref{rem:zero_vectors}).